 Example of writing a selenium unit test:

-We defined the Selenium WebDriver instance in the above example and set the desired capabilities.
+We defined the WebDriver instance in the above example and set the desired capabilities.
 We then defined the expected outcome of our test and verified that the code under test behaved as expected.
 Finally, we closed the WebDriver instance.
 This is an example of how to write a Selenium Unit Test.

 Functional Tests are similar to Unit Tests, but they test the functionality of an entire web application.
 When writing a Functional Test, you should always keep in mind the following: